 Students are expected to dress in a manner that is neat, clean, and proper for a learning environment.
 Clothing styles are constantly changing; therefore, it is impossible to list all dress and grooming trends that are inappropriate for school wear.
 Students shall not wear clothing that distract other students, interfere with the classroom participation of other students, or present a health or safety hazard.
-If a student's dress is distractive, disruptive to the school climate, or detrimental to his/her health and safety, the principal may require the student and the student's parent(s), legal custodian(s), or legal guardian(s) to take appropriate action to remedy this situation.
-Following are examples of dress that are considered not appropriate for school.
+If a student's dress is distractive, disruptive to the school climate, or detrimental to his/her health and safety, the principal may require the student and the student's parent(s), legal custodian(s), or legal guardian(s) to take appropriate for school.
 This list is not intended to be inclusive.
 Schools may formulate expectations.
 The interpretation of inappropriate clothing rests with the local school administration.
 Failure to comply with dress code standards shall be handled by the local school administration, in accordance with their school rules.
 The principal may require a student to change his dress or appearance for failure to comply with the dress code.